What does tea mean to Chinese people? Here is a proverb about it:

 Butter tea is made by mixing tea leaves or concentrate with the salt and the butter and churning vigorously.

 I hope you found this post interesting and learnt a bit about the different types of tea commonly drunk in China.
+Here is an overview of China’s geography.
 In case you want to talk about what you learned, I’ve put in a vocab list below.

 - 绿茶 / lǜchá / green tea